 Policy 9.1F.1.
 Regulation of excavation and fill operations.
-The County shall continue to actively enforce the mining, excavation and fill Land Development Regulations.
+The County shall continue to actively enforce the mining, excavation and fill excavation, filling, and mining requirements as provided in the Land Development Regulations.
 If the Regulations need revising, the amendments should continue to provide for stormwater system design; a lake management plan, including shoreline restoration; protection of roads and neighborhoods; and protection of wetlands and other environmentally sensitive or rare habitats.
 The lake management plan shall provide for phasing of land disturbance and it shall include proof of financial responsibility.